 Some time ago, my students and I finished reading First Year Latin by Robert Henle.

-I read this book every year.
+I used to read this book every year.

 First things first.
 Praise where praise is due.